Table of Contents

 - Do you have a fixed content length and layout?

-Every content piece that you produce may not cover all these criteria.
+Every marketing content piece that you produce may not cover all these criteria.
 But try to incorporate as many as possible.

 2. Define your user personas

-Content marketing must cater to a certain section of your audience.
+Content marketing strategies must cater to a certain section of your audience.
 Identifying customer demographics, needs, and preferences are essential.
 Building a user persona helps in creating content that aligns with the goals and needs of your targeted audience.
 Without a user persona, you will end up creating content that is random without a specific audience in mind.

 3. Do a content audit